pySHASHANK/Smart_Intrusion_Alert_system/README.md

-# Smart_Intrusion_Alert_system
+# Smart Intrusion Alert System
-It's security system for PC which tracks the unauthorized user access to your system.
+It's a Security System for PC's which helps the user to detect access of unauthorized user by entering wrong password